 Principal Investigators must provide radiation survey meters or appropriate counting instruments for use in laboratories where radioactive materials are used.
 Radiation Safety will calibrate portable survey meters at least annually and will replace weak or defective batteries and attempt minor repairs as needed.

-It is the Principal Investigator's responsibility to make survey meters available for calibration and to obtain any other servicing or repairs necessary to keep them operational.
+It is the Principal Investigator's responsibility to make sure survey meters are available for calibration and to obtain any other servicing or repairs necessary to keep them operational.